5 Rules of Conscious Shopping: How to Buy Less and Better

 Speaking of less waste, this needs to be a big priority in every purchase you make.
 Only buy products with sustainable sourcing and disposal credentials.
 Companies have been allowed to get away with trashy practices for too long and now we’re all paying the price.
 Make sure you support businesses that have thought through the environmental impacts of what they are selling and taken on the responsibility of their ecological footprint all the way through their sourcing, production, shipping, use-life, and eventual disposal.

 Conscious shopping eventually comes down to deciding what kind of companies you want to support, which in turn comes down to what kind of world you want to live in.
 Most of the time, your money disappears into a company’s pockets after your transaction never to be seen again.
 But more socially responsible companies are making it a point to give back a portion of their profits to lift up their local and global communities, improving the quality of people’s lives now and preserving our planet for the future.
 Show your support for ethical business practices when you buy.

 You’ve Got the Power

-But wait, you might be thinking, if I apply all these rules there won’t be much left I can buy.
-Which is kind of the point.
+But wait, you might be thinking, if I apply all these rules, it significantly reduces what I can buy.
+That's kind of the point.
 If you observe these rules as rigorously as possible, your pool of potential goods does shrink dramatically.
 This inevitably leads to the conclusion that you don’t need most of the stuff you think about buying, especially when it comes at a high cost to the lives of other humans and the environment.